brian-watkins/elm-system/README.md

 where `a` is the record type you expect.
 By subscribing to this port, your program will be notified whenever a new request to the program's associated route is received.
-The incoming flags are composed of route parameters (see below) and any flags added by middleware.
+The incoming record is composed of route parameters (see below) and any flags added by middleware.

 For middleware, you must add two ports: